digitalspring/whitepaper/whitepaper.md

 ---
 title: 'Digital Spring: Technical Whitepaper'
 author: Simon Hirscher
-date: First Draft (July 30, 2015)
+date: Work in progress (present version from July 30, 2015)
 abstract: |
-  Digital Spring is an attempt to solve one of the most crucial problems of the Snowden era: It is an open-source technology for secure and privacy-aware communication and data exchange over the internet.
-  Digital Spring differs from conventional communication channels in a number of important ways:

-  First, communication is direct in the sense that if Alice wants to talk to Bob, Alice's device directly connects to Bob's device, thereby cutting out the middleman.
-Hence, users are no longer required to pay for a service with their private data, nor are they any longer subject to the (often arbitrary) changes of their provider's terms of service and privacy regulations.

-  Second, Digital Spring allows for data exchange between hundreds of people at once and provides ways to easily synchronize data between them – no matter what this data actually is.
-People nowadays use Facebook and WhatsApp for messaging, email for longer texts, Twitter for status updates, Skype for video conferencing and DropBox for file sharing.
-A common platform for secure data exchange that people can trust, however, would provide them with a unified experience that they feel comfortable with, without the annoyance of ads and with the added total control over their data.

-  Finally, in today's fast-paced world, reliable and secure communication together with synchronization between multiple devices is crucial to many businesses' work.
-It is also at the heart of many software companies' products.
-A general-purpose platform that solves the issue of secure communication once and for all would relieve companies from the need to reinvent the wheel and would foster new and innovative products.

-  While Digital Spring as a technology needs to stay free and open-source in order for users to be able to trust it, it is here that we see a way of
-  monetization: By developing extensions on top of the platform for business clients and providing support.
+  Digital Spring is a software library that solves one of the crucial problems of the Snowden era: Private and secure data transfer, be it private text messages or public status updates, file sharing or device synchronization.
+Nowadays, if Alice wants to send a message to Bob, she will use some middleman (e.g. Facebook, Dropbox, an email provider) to deliver the message.
+However, in this way, the middleman will also get to the see the message's content and metadata (who is talking to whom) and analyze it for his own (e.g. marketing) purposes and can hand it over to intelligence agencies.
+Digital Spring solves this issue and eliminates the middleman by establishing a direct connection between sender and recipient.
+The ensuing peer-to-peer (p2p) network thereby replaces the server-client model predominant today.
+Data transferred over this connection is encrypted end-to-end and, in the prototype, metadata obfuscation is achieved through the federated Tor network although another mechanism making use of the decentralized p2p topology might get implemented for the final version.
+Building upon this, a publish-subscribe paradigm is combined with a custom multicast algorithm, which is tailored to the use case of private communication, to allow for reliable and scalable 1-to-n data transmissions.
+Further care is taken to enable offline messaging, i.e. to make sure sender and recipient need not be offline at the same time.
+Finally, ideas for future work involving n-to-n conversations and a distributed key-value storage are presented.

 bibliography: bibliography.bib
 csl: harvard-imperial-college-london.csl